kactus2/kactus2dev/Administrative/releaseFiles/readme.txt

  * Quickly draft block diagram blueprints for product boards (PCB), chips, system-on-chip, IPs and get them stored in IP-XACT format
  * Draft MCAPI endpoint design for all processors and fixed IPs in a product
- * For new IP-blocks generate code templates (VHDL entities, headers) from IP-XACT components defined in Kactus2
+ * For new IP-blocks generate code templates (VHDL entities, Verilog modules, headers) from IP-XACT components defined in Kactus2

 Packetize IP for reuse and exchange
  * Create "electronic datasheets" of your existing IPs for library as templates